aleph2c/miros-rabbitmq/doc/installing_infrastructure.rst

 Have Ansible Install RabbitMQ
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Now that Ansible knows what user names and addresses to use, we need to tell it to do something.
-Ansible scripts are just yml files; they are easy to read.
-The only people I know who don't like yml files are minecraft administrators.
-So, here is the yaml file that will install RabbitMq onto all of the computers in my ``pis`` group, I called it ``rabbit_install.yml``:
+Now that `Ansible <http://docs.ansible.com/>`_ knows what user names and addresses to use, we need to tell it to do something.  `Ansible <http://docs.ansible.com/>`_ scripts are just yml files; they are easy to read.
+The only people I know, who don't like yml files, are minecraft administrators.
+So, here is the yml file that will install RabbitMq onto all of the computers in my ``pis`` group, I called it ``rabbit_install.yml``:

 .. code-block:: ansible